 How to avoid using CPAP if you have severe sleep apnoea?

+There are a number of indicators as to whether someone will benefit from cpap vs oral appliance therapy.
 An oral appliance can become an excellent treatment for someone with severe sleep apnoea if they are able to lose some weight.
 If you are overweight and lose around 10% of body weight,

 this can result in a halving of the severity of your sleep apnoea.
 While weight loss alone is usually insufficient to overcome all the sleep apnoea, an oral appliance can then be used with excellent results.